 Hope Street currently has the following career opportunities for people to join one of our teams.

-Advertised positions have specific contact details for the role however if you have any enquiries related to careers at Hope Street, please phone People and Culture on 0401 579 025 or email .
+Advertised positions have specific contact details for the role however if you have any enquiries related to careers at Hope Street, please phone People and Culture on 0401 579 025 or email.
+Aboriginal and Torres Strait Islander applicants are highly encouraged to apply.

 Hope Street Youth and Family Services

-Hope Street’s vision is to live in a society where all young people and young families have a safe place to call home.
-If you would like to play a part in ending youth homelessness, join our team of passionate people making a difference in the lives of young people and young families.
+Hope Street’s vision is a society in which all young people and young families have a safe place to call home.
+If you would like to be a part in ending youth homelessness, join our team of 50 people across 6 sites in the Northern and Western metropolitan regions, who are passionate about making a difference in the lives of young people and young families.

 HOW TO APPLY

-- Please address your cover letter to: Katie Hooper, Business Development and Partnerships Manager
+- Please address your cover letter to: Hang Pham, Program Manager-Northeast.

 - Only shortlisted candidates will be contacted.